AJ-ADPC/openlayers_test01/Step-by-step.md

 ```

 # 3. Create index.html
 Create index.html in the project folder and write these lines.
-(Type ! and Enter in VS Code)
+(In VS Code, type ! and Enter to get the auto-template)
 ```html
 <!DOCTYPE html>
 <html lang="en">